BrianInGermany/americansingermany/README.md

 **Go to <a href="http://join.americansingermany.club">join.americansingermany.club</a> to network and socialize with Americans in your area.**

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!
-Our core user base is currently Rhein-Main (Frankfurt and surroundings).
+We are organized on [Slack](http://slack.americansingermany.club) and [Meetup](https://www.meetup.com/Americans-in-Germany/), and our core user base is currently Rhein-Main (Frankfurt and surroundings).

 Meet new friends and create group chats about topics you're interested in, or for your own local area!

-Share the site with your friends, organize events.
+Share this site with your friends, organize events.
 The possibilities are endless :)

 If you need to get your bearings in Slack, try this [how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!